This guide to Caribbean island hopping is authored by Leo (with some additions by me, Nina!)

 Caribbean Island-Hopping Travel Guide #5: Montego Bay, Jamaica

 As the third-largest city in Jamaica, Montego Bay has many things to do and see for everyone.

-Enjoy the Martha Brae River by taking a bamboo raft down the river, surrounded by greenery and water and the sound of the wind, flowing streams, and birds chirping.
+Another one of the best things to do in Montego Bay is to enjoy the Martha Brae River.
+You can do so by taking a bamboo raft down the river, surrounded by greenery and the sound of the wind, flowing streams, and birds chirping.

 → Book a Martha Brae River bamboo rafting adventure.